pythonai170624/pages/4-evaluating-regression-error-func.md

 ### Advantages
 - Easy to understand - the result is in the same units as the original variable
-- More robust to outliers than MSE
+- More robust to outliers than MSE (less sensitive)
 - Intuitive - represents the average error in absolute terms

 ### Disadvantages
 - Does not penalize large errors proportionally more than small errors
-- Not differentiable at the minimum point (due to the absolute value), which can complicate some optimization algorithms
+- Not differentiable at the minimum point (due to the absolute value), which can complicate some optimization algorithms The function |x| is not differentiable at x = 0 — meaning, at the exact point where the error is zero the function suddenly changes direction

 ## MSE - Mean Squared Error